ozashu/DogPush/README.md

 DogPush enables to manage your DataDog monitors in YAML files.

+# Support for Python3

+This repository supports for python3.

 ## Why would I want to manage my monitors in YAML files?

 Excellent question.
 So many reasons: